 Unfortunately, from the first appointment you can’t just walk out with your prescription in hand and go to the drug store.
 Once you are prescribed you get set up in a system called iPledge.
 On here you’ll take monthly tests (they take 2 minutes) that verify that you are being responsible with your medication before you can get the next dose.
 At the first appointment, if you are a female, you will also have to take a pregnancy test.
 Following this, you’ll start birth control, if you aren’t already on it, before taking your second pregnancy test, a month later.
 If you have a negative result on this test you’ll be good to start Accuatane.

 The most concerning effect of Accutane is getting pregnant while you’re on it, or in the weeks after.
 Accutane will cause severe birth defects.
 This is why you must use two forms of birth control while receiving treatment- this is also the point of iPledge, it forces you to understand the seriousness of this medication.
-One main concern I had was the lasting effects the drug could have on me wanting to get pregnant, I know one day I wan to be a mom and I didn’t want anything effecting the health of my baby.
-After asking my doctor an annoying amount of times I finally believed him that Accutane shows no effects on the developing fetus once it has left your system (one month after last pill).
+One main concern I had was the lasting effects the drug could have on me wanting to get pregnant, I know one day I want to be a mom and I didn’t want anything effecting the health of my baby.
+After asking my doctor an annoying amount of times I finally believed him that Accutane shows no effects on the developing fetus once it has left your system, one month after last pill. [scroll to continue reading…]

 Months 1- 3